Your expert guide to public art, hip havens and where to stay to see it all

 Just a short drive away from the Arts & Entertainment District is the Hilton West Palm Beach, which features local art on display and provides first-class accommodations for anyone visiting The Palm Beaches.

-Across the bridge from Downtown Lake Worth, the luxurious and modern Tideline Ocean Resort & Spa welcomes guests to enjoy oceanfront views, stellar dining and a one-of-a-kind pool and spa.
+Across the bridge from Downtown Lake Worth Beach, the luxurious and modern Tideline Ocean Resort & Spa welcomes guests to enjoy oceanfront views, stellar dining and a one-of-a-kind pool and spa.

 The Palm Beaches’ newest Lake Park Arts District is a hotspot that delivers a colorful and busy setting for all ages and backgrounds.
 The murals decorating the main thoroughfare provide insight on an area that was crafted by artists for artists to convene, collaborate and enjoy themselves.
 Craft beer aficionados, fine art fans and those craving a taste of the local music scene can come together and mingle at The Brewhouse Gallery, where dozens upon dozens of paintings and drawings (created by area artists) hang from the unassuming walls.
 After grabbing a drink at The Brewhouse, head over to The Kelsey Theater next door for theater, live music, independent film and comedy in a comfortable, spacious setting.